sshaw/rack-downtime/README.md

 Messages are only inserted into HTML responses with a `200` status code.

 **Note that when `Rack::Downtime` inserts a message it will turn a streaming response into a buffered one**.
-If this is a problem you can always just insert the downtime yourself:
+If this is a problem you can always check for and insert the downtime yourself in your application.

 ## TODO